 If you attend college in another state but you consider your Massachusetts home address your residence for voting purposes, you may request that your city or town mail you an absentee ballot.
 While the deadline to request an absentee ballot is 12 noon on the day before the election, please be sure to allow enough time for the ballot to reach you and to be returned to your city or town by Election Day.

-You may not be registered to vote in more than one place.
+You may not vote in more than one place.

 College students may register to vote in the city or town where they attend college and may use a dormitory address as their address.
 Follow the instructions above for obtaining a voter registration form.
 Note that, if you have a scholarship funded by a state, or a privately funded scholarship designated for a local student, you should check the terms of your scholarship before registering to vote in your college community.
 You could be considered as having changed your residence and, therefore, you could lose your eligibility for the scholarship.